 By default, Frama-C's preprocessing will include the headers of its own standard library, instead of those installed in the user's machine.
 This avoids issues with non-portable, compiler-specific features.
-Option -frama-c-stdlib (set by default) adds-I\$(frama-c-config -print-share-path)/libc to the preprocessor command, as well as GCC-specific option -nostdinc.
-If the latter is not recognized by your preprocessor, -no-cpp-frama-c-compliant can be given to Frama-C (see section 5.2).
+Option -frama-c-stdlib (set by default) adds -I\$ (frama-c-config -print-share-path)/libc to the preprocessor command, as well as some GCC-specific options, including (but not limited to) -dD, -nostdinc, -undef, and some -Wno-\ options.
+If any of these if not accepted by your preprocessor, -no-cpp-frama-c-compliant can be given to Frama-C (see section 5.2).